eiConsole v.23R1

 Reading the Source Format

 We are now going to load the Source and Target formats you’ll be working with.
 To do this for each panel, click the Open Source Format button at the top.
-We’ll start by loading the Source format:
+We’ll start by loading the Source format.
+Select the XML Format Reader from the list of available format readers.
+This will allow us to use an XML sample file to infer a structure from.

 You should now have a Source panel that resembles this: